Profile: Hanania argues American Arabs need more networking and greater involvement in local society

 Special to The Arab Daily News

 Ray Hanania is a name that resonates across the American Arab community.
-He was one of the first in the community to jump in the deep waters of professional journalism and communications, serving as the award winning City Hall reporter in Chicago for the Daily Southtown and Sun-Times beginning in 1976.
+He was one of the first in the community to jump into the deep waters of professional journalism and communications, serving as the award winning City Hall reporter in Chicago for the Daily Southtown (1977-1985) and Chicago Sun-Times (1985-1992) after published an English-language Arab American newspaper called the Middle Eastern Voice.
+(1975-1977).

 Although many of his relatives are doctors, lawyers and engineers, Hanania chose journalism, a choice he says he sometimes regrets but a choice he says that so many American Arabs need to make if they want to help strengthen the community interests.